AVEVA/AVEVA-Samples/Basic/DotNet/readme_REST.md

 Each data stream is associated with a QiType, so that only events conforming to that type can be inserted into the stream.
 The first step in Qi programming, then, is to define the types for your tenant.

 Because we are using the Qi REST API, we must build our own type definitions.
 A type definition in Qi consists of one or more properties.
-Each property has its own Qi type.
-This can be a simple data type like integer or string, or a previously defined complex Qi data type.
+Each property has its own type.
+This can be a simple data type like integer or string, or a previously defined complex QiType.
 This allows for the creation of nested data types - QiTypes whose properties may be user-defined types.
 Our sample `WaveData` class is a series of simple types.
 We have created `QiType` and `QiTypeProperty` classes that match those in the Qi Client Libraries.
 Simple types are denoted by an enumeration specified in `QiTypeCode.cs`.
 The ordinal values in the latter file are those the Qi service expects, so if you wish to create you own classes you must specify these values.

 `WaveData` has one integer property and a series of double value properties.
 To start, then, we create a QiType instance for each of these simple types: